-- the revision of the existing policy to import Phytophthora ramorum host material; - the revision of the host list for Phytophthora kernoviae, P. nemorosa, P. pseudosyringae and P. ramorum; and - the development of phytosanitary measures to import host material of Phytophthora kernoviae, P. nemorosa, P. pseudosyringae and P. ramorum.
+- the revision of the existing policy to import Phytophthora ramorum host material; - the revision of the host list for P. kernoviae, P. nemorosa, P. pseudosyringae and P. ramorum; and - the development of phytosanitary measures to import host material of P. kernoviae, P. nemorosa, P. pseudosyringae and P. ramorum.

 This review does not consider existing phytosanitary measures during the pest risk assessment.
-Existing phytosanitary measures are only considered during the development of risk management measures, if they are required, following the pest risk analysis.
+Existing phytosanitary measures are only considered during the development of risk management measures, if they are required, following the pest risk assessment.

-This draft review of policy is limited to proposing appropriate phytosanitary measures to address the risk of introducing P. kernoviae, P. nemorosa, P. pseudosyringae and P. ramorum into Australia.
+This final review of policy is limited to recommending appropriate phytosanitary measures to address the risk of introducing P. kernoviae, P. nemorosa, P. pseudosyringae and P. ramorum into Australia.
 It is the importer's responsibility to ensure compliance with the requirements of all other regulatory and advisory bodies associated with importing commodities to Australia.
-Among others, these could include the Australian Customs Service, Department of Health and Ageing, Therapeutic Goods Administration, Australian Pesticides and Veterinary Medicines Authority, Department of the Environment and State Departments of Agriculture.
+Among others, these could include the Department of Immigration and Border Protection, Department of Health, Therapeutic Goods Administration, Australian Pesticides and Veterinary Medicines Authority, Department of the Environment, and state and territory departments of agriculture.